cmextension/hugo-cmgiftcard-docs/content/configuration/_index.md

 title: Configuration
 weight: 30
 ---
-After installing CM Gift Card, you can find it under `Components` menu item in the left navigation.
+After installing CM Gift Card, you can find it under `Components` menu item in the left menu.

 ![](/images/configuration_01.jpg)